distribworks/dkron/website/blog/dkron-pro-4-0-beta.md

 ## The new ACL system

 Regarding security, this is the big announcement for Pro v4: the completely new and rebuilt from the ground-up ACL system.
-We don't want to hide it; it's heavily inspired by the ACL system in the popular Hashicorp's Nomad, but with a different flavor.
+We don't want to hide it; it's heavily inspired by the ACL system in the popular Hashicorp's Nomad, but with a different flavour.
 [Check the docs](/docs/pro/acls) and follow the tutorial on how to use it; it's easy.

 ## Try it